Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Proof of Theorems and

 \section{Proof of Theorems \ref{thm:mainq} and \ref{thm:mainregular}}

-As remarked above, the sequence $\{q_n (\nu ; z) = q_n(\mu ; \phi^{-1}(z)\}_n$ of polynomials for the pushforward measure $\nu$ is not conformally conjugate to the sequence $\{q_n (\mu ; z)\}_n$ viewed as dynamical systems.
+As remarked above, the polynomials in an orthogonal sequence $\{q_n (\mu ; z)\}_n$ of polynomials for $\mu$ are not conformally conjugate to the polynomials in the corresponding orthogonal sequence $\{q_n (\nu ; z) = q_n(\mu ; \phi(z)\}_n$ for the pullback measure $\nu$, when viewed as dynamical systems.
 The key for proving Theorem \ref{thm:mainq} is the following simple observation.